aiven/devportal/docs/products/opensearch/concepts/shards-number.rst

 your usage pattern and anticipated growth of data in OpenSearch.

-You can change the number of shards without losing your data, but this process will require a brief downtime when index is rewritten.
+You can change the number of shards without losing your data, but this process requires a brief downtime while the index is rewritten.

 Performance numbers
 -------------------